radiantlogic-v8/documentation-eoc/documentation/role-based-permission/role-based-permissions.md

 ## Environment creator

 An Environment creator is granted permission to access all operations and views for the environments they have been assigned to.
 In addition to managing existing environments, they can also create and manage new environments.
-They cannot view or edit environments or users that have not been assigned to them.
+They cannot view or edit environments that have not been assigned to them.
+They can modify their own details but cannot view or update the details of other users.

 ![image description](images/env-admin.png)